samuel-deng/samuel-deng.github.io/index.markdown

 2. Ideas should be presented as if the student could’ve discovered them themselves.
 3. An instructor should never forget how they first struggled when learning the same ideas.

 I've also constructed a draft [teaching portfolio](/assets/teaching_portfolio_highres.pdf) that compiles all the feedback I've received thus far on my teaching and dives into how I try to practice this philosophy with several representative artifacts.
-This is a work in progress; it'll eventually be another part of my website (not a clunky 40 MB document -- sorry!)
+This is a work in progress; it'll eventually be another part of my website (not a clunky 40 MB document!)

 In Summer 2024, I created and taught [*Mathematics for Machine Learning*](https://samuel-deng.github.io/math4ml_su24/) from scratch, a bridge course for Columbia CS students to strengthen mathematical foundations for studying machine learning.
 See the link for the course materials, which are all public.
 [Here's a bit on why I made this course](https://samuel-deng.github.io/math4ml_su24/assets/files/rationale.pdf) (tldr: when I took machine learning, I had no idea what an expectation was).
 The course has since been added to Columbia's official Computer Science curriculum, and I presented a [poster on this course](/assets/poster_math4ml.pdf) at SIGCSE TS 2025.
 I will be teaching this again in Summer 2025.